connor-bechthold/fantasy-baseball/README.md

 # Setup

 - Clone the repo
-- Run `pip install -r requirements.txt`
+- Run `pip3 install -r requirements.txt`
 - Run the main script, `python3 main.py`

 Let me know of any issues or suggestions you have!